You don’t need a real estate lawyer to sell your house — unless the state you’re selling in legally requires you to use one.

-Do I need a real estate attorney to sell my house?
+When do I need a lawyer to sell my house?

 - New Hampshire